 When being treated for any illness, a patient benefits from a treatment goal.
 For depressed patients that goal is a Remission, but how do we mark that?

 For a condition where many struggle with setting goals, a quantifiable therapeutic marker of successful treatment will be transformative.
-All the things that the patient can do to help their treatment be effective require confidence that they will be worth the effort, at the very moment effort is hardest to summon.
+Everything a patient can do to help their treatment be more effective requires confidence that it will be worth the effort, at the very time in their lives that effort and confidence are hardest to summon.

 When a patient receives the results of their MoodMark® blood test, and can compare to their previous results, they will be able to see how far they've come, and how far they have to go.
-When a provider can mark a patient's remission quantifiably, they can be clear about the treatment's success and make decisions without wrestling with the ambiguities of the patient's improvement.
+When a provider can mark a patient's remission quantifiably, they can be clearer about the treatment's success and make decisions with less ambiguity about the patient's improvement.

 How Is Withdrawal Monitored to Prevent Relapse?